 This game was a Japan release only sequel to Card Fighters Clash released in 2001 for the Neo Geo Pocket Color.
 The game includes all of the cards from the first game while adding 124 new cards, new characters and a new card type 'Reaction' cards.
 A face lift was given to the character cards in the original game featuring new super deformed character illustrations by a new artist.
 In addition, new special edition cards featuring non-super deformed art were added.
 A fan translation patch was later released to translate the game text to English.

 Released in 2003 for Neo Geo arcade and home platforms, later ported to the Playstation 2 and Xbox in Japan and the PAL Regions, only the Xbox version was released to the North American market.
-This is the only competitive arcade fighting game produced by SNK that featured both SNK and Capcom charters.
+This is the only competitive arcade fighting game produced by SNK that featured both SNK and Capcom characters.
 Based on King of Fighters style game play but forgoing the team battle format for a more traditional one on one match up.
-SVC Chaos features 36 characters evenly divided between the two companies, boss charters were only selectable in the Neo Geo AES home console, Playstation 2 and Xbox consoles.
+SVC Chaos features 36 characters evenly divided between the two companies, boss characters were only selectable in the Neo Geo AES home console, Playstation 2 and Xbox consoles.

 Released in 2006 in Japan and 2007 in the United States, this game was less a port of the original games than a complete remake.
 ADK characters were added to the SNK side of the game as well as many new Capcom characters.
 The original release of the United States version of the game was shipped with a game breaking bug in which the game crashes after speaking to an opponent whom has to be defeated in order to progress.
 SNK recalled the defective cartridges replacing them with fixed copies featuring a different black and white label.